alu0101240374/ull-esit-gradoii-pl.github.io/docs/_docs/10-layouts.md

 * page footer
 * scripts

 **Note:** You won't ever assign this layout directly to a post or page.
-Instead all other layouts will build off of it by setting `layout: default` in their YAML Front Matter.
+Instead all other layouts will build off of it by setting `layout: single` in their YAML Front Matter.
 {: .notice--warning}

 ### Layout based and user-defined classes